Understanding Solo Diving

 Calm, methodical problem management

-The PADI Self-Reliant Diver course was created entirely to address that gap, focusing not on diving alone for one’s own sake, but also to enchance personal responsibility and independent problem solving in challenging circumstances.
+The PADI Self-Reliant Diver course was created entirely to address any skills gap, focusing not on diving alone for one’s own sake, but to enhance personal responsibility and independent problem solving in challenging circumstances.
+At its core, Self-Reliant Diver is centrally about one thing: ensuring that you can safely look after yourself underwater, whether you have a buddy beside you or not.

 Agencies which presently offer either solo or self-reliant diving style courses in the UK